At McDonald’s, I get treated like everybody else. I queue up, order, eat, leave.

 Me (to the gut-baring fryer-master) – “GOOD WORK.
 IT’S WONDERFUL TO SEE YOU HAVE BEEN SUPPORTING THE PRODUCT.”
 I turn my eyes to Sherman.
 “You could afford to stack on a few kilos yourself Sherman.”

-Sherman (to Tommy) – “Let’s prepare a fresh Big Mac pronto Tommy!
+Sherman (to young Tommy) – “Let’s prepare a fresh Big Mac pronto Tommy!
 One that’s been sitting on the tray is not good enough for a McRinger.
 And let’s throw a heap of extra salt on the chips, a bit more lard on the meat pattie, a couple of extra pickles, upsize that Coke Zero and while you’re at it… don’t skimp on the Big Mac sauce!”

 The proprietor looked to me for approval.
 I let him hang for a few seconds before commenting.